 eSIM is available from selected carriers.
 You'll either need to have a carrier's app or a QR Code you can scan.
 Again, the carrier will need to support eSIM.

-O2 has only recently launched eSIM on compatible Apple and Pixel phones.
+O2 recently launched eSIM on compatible Apple and Pixel phones.
 O2 says that customers need only pop into your local store or call customer services to get an eSIM pack or download an eSIM.

 Let's look at EE's SIM pack.
 With EE you can get a traditional-looking SIM pack from a store like the one pictured here.
 But there's no SIM in it; instead, you get instructions and a QR code enabling your device to pick up the details.
 Each eSIM pack comes with its own number just like a traditional SIM pack.